The MacDonald Brothers: The X Factor (2006–2007)

 The MacDonald Brothers auditioned for The X Factor in 2006 in Glasgow, Scotland singing "Don't Worry Baby" originally by The Beach Boys, and the judges comments were positive, with Sharon Osbourne saying "You made that song not sound Californian, you made it sound Scottish ..." and Louis Walsh added "Which Was Good!".
 The band received three positive votes from the judges Simon Cowell, Osbourne and Walsh.
 Throughout the show, the boys were mentored and coached by Walsh.

-The brothers finished in fourth place, with Leona Lewis being the eventual winner.
+The brothers were the ninth contestant eliminated, with Leona Lewis being the eventual winner.
 The Macdonald Brothers signed a recording contract with Syco Records, along with Sony Music Entertainment.
 Following this they signed with Scottish Independent label "The Music Kitchen" who released their debut album.

+In 2007, The Macdonald Brothers toured the United Kingdom as part of The X Factor Live Tour.
+They closed the first half of the show with their most popular performances from the show, "Shang A Lang", "Cant Take My Eyes Off You" and "500 Miles".
+Following the conclusion of the tour, The MacDonald Brothers joined Irish boy band Westlife as the opening act for their Love Tour for the Scottish dates in Glasgow and Aberdeen.

 The MacDonald Brothers (2007–2008)

 After The X Factor, the band recorded their debut album, The MacDonald Brothers, which was released on 2 April 2007, produced by Stuart Wood of Scottish super group The Bay City Rollers.
 The album entered the UK Album Charts at No. 18.
 The album also charted at No. 1 on the Scottish Albums Chart outselling the likes of Kings of Leon and The Proclaimers on their week of release in Scotland.
 The album consisted mainly of covers including "Real Gone Kid", "Shang-A-Lang", "When You Say Nothing at All" and "Bye Bye Baby" and "500 Miles".

-This album was later released by BIG-JOKE records in conjunction with Sony BMG Australia for the Australasian market in 2009.
+The MacDonald Brothers album made chart history in their native Scotland, becoming the first album to reach number one on the Scottish Albums Chart which was released through an independent Scottish record label, The Music Kitchen.
+The album was later released by Big–Joke records in conjunction with Sony BMG Australia for the Australasian market in 2009.